flashwing-04/showtime-website-project-archive/content/ws20/master/m4-gefahr-erkannt-gefahr-gebannt/features.md

 {{<section title="Training-Related Task">}}
 To provide an ingame objective which represents an everyday work task to the trainees, their instructors were included in the development process.

-When entering the virtual workshop the players receive the task to craft a dice.
-This requires interaction with cutting machines like the hand lever or the guillotine shears as well as the bench drill to perforate the metal workpieces.
+When entering the virtual workshop, the players receive the task to craft a dice.
+This requires interaction with cutting machines like the hand lever or the guillotine shears, as well as the bench drill to perforate the metal workpieces.
 To set the final product together, a glue gun needs to be used.

 {{<image src="task.png" alt="dice task procedure visualized" caption="Visualization of dice task procedure ">}}
 {{</section>}}